-HDOT NEWS RELEASE: Wilson Tunnel Honolulu bound lane closures to begin Tuesday nightPosted on Oct 16, 2015 in Latest News, Newsroom, Press Releases
+HDOT NEWS RELEASE: Wilson Tunnel Honolulu bound lane closures to begin Tuesday nightPosted on Oct 16, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Hawaii Department of Transportation (HDOT) has received the parts and materials needed to complete the emergency repairs inside the Wilson Tunnel on the Likelike Highway.
 Repair work will begin Saturday, Oct.
 17 when crews will begin setting up equipment, laying out hole positions and drilling holes for the anchors.
 This work will not require any additional lane closures.